ibm-cloud-docs/direct-link/about.md

 # About IBM Cloud Direct Link on Classic
 {: #about-ibm-cloud-direct-link}

-You can browse more details about the key features and benefits of each of the four {{site.data.keyword.cloud}} Direct Link on Classic solutions.
+You can browse more details about the key features and benefits of each of the {{site.data.keyword.cloud}} Direct Link on Classic solutions.
 {:shortdesc}

   * [**Direct Link Connect on Classic**](#direct-link-connect-solution)